 “Affiliate” of a Party means any entity that the Party directly or indirectly owns or controls more than fifty percent (50%) of the voting interests of the subject entity.
 Any legal entity will be considered a Party’s Affiliate as long as that interest is maintained.

-“Authorized User” means one individual natural person, whether an employee, business partner, contractor, or agent of Customer or its Affiliates who is registered by Customer to use the DocuSign Services.
+“Authorized User” means one individual natural person, whether an employee, business partner, contractor, or agent of Customer or its Affiliates who is registered by Customer in Customer’s Account to use the DocuSign Services.
 An Authorized User must be identified by a unique email address and user name, and two or more persons may not use the DocuSign Services as the same Authorized User.
-If the Authorized User is not an employee of Customer, use of the DocuSign Services will be allowed only if the user is under confidentiality obligations with Customer at least as restrictive as those in this Agreement and is accessing or using the DocuSign Services solely to support Customer’s and/or Customer Affiliates’ internal business purposes.
+If the Authorized User is not an employee of Customer, use of the DocuSign Services will be allowed only if the user is under confidentiality obligations with Customer at least as restrictive as those in the Agreement and is accessing or using the DocuSign Services solely to support Customer’s and/or Customer Affiliates’ internal business purposes.

 “Documentation” means DocuSign's then-current technical and functional documentation for the DocuSign Services as made generally available by DocuSign.

-“eDocument” refers to a contract, notice, disclosure, or other record or document deposited into the DocuSign Service by Customer for processing.
+“eDocument” refers to a contract, notice, disclosure, or other record or document deposited into the DocuSign Cloud Service by Customer for processing.

-“Indemnifying Party(ies)” means the Party (whether DocuSign or Customer) that is providing indemnification under Section 9 (Third Party Claims).
+“Indemnifying Party(ies)” means the Party (whether DocuSign or Customer) that is providing indemnification under Section 9 (Third-Party Claims).

 “Order Start Date” means the start date of the applicable Order Form as defined in that Order Form.

 “Professional Services” means any integration, consulting, architecture, training, transition, configuration, administration, and similar ancillary DocuSign Services that are set forth in an Order Form or Statement of Work (“SOW”).